mcorah/Proposal-SonyRAP26-Markerless/notes-outline.md

 Can I fit in 4D splatting?
 A similar capture pipeline as Michael Black uses?
 What is current and future?
+_reference Black pipeline for shape representation and similar_ _reference splatting when talking about future development_

 High fidelity reconstruction will require high resolution data covering relevant parts of a scene